Obama praises Nayef for supporting strong U.S.-Saudi ties

 U.S. Vice President Joe Biden similarly offered his condolences, and hailed the former leader as an important ally in the fight against terror.

 It is expected that authorities selected by the king to choose a successor will meet as soon as the mourning period is over, the official said.
 A new crown prince could be named within the next three to four days, the source said.

-Nayef served as Saudi interior minister since 1975, having overseen the kingdom's counterterrorism efforts.
+Nayef served as Saudi interior minister since 1975, overseeing the kingdom’s counterterrorism efforts.